biol4559-uva/CompEvoBio_modules/Module_1/Rivanna_basics.md

 6. You have three main places to go on Rivanna:<br>
 • `~/`: this is your home directory.
 How many files are there in your home directory?<br>
 • `/scratch/USERNAME`: this is your scratch directory.
+Keep in mind that files in `/scratch` get deleted every 90 days.
 How much space have you used on it?<br>
-• `/standard/BerglandTeach`: this is a shared repository for our class. <br>
+• `/standard/BerglandTeach`: this is a shared directory that will be the data repository for our class. <br>